Note

 All workloads (AI, DWH, and BI) can benefit from this without the need to ETL the data into object storage first.
 The external source catalog is mapped into the Unity catalog and fine-grained access control can be applied to access via the Databricks platform.

-Download: Enterprise data sharing reference architecture for Azure Databricks
+Download: Catalog federation reference architecture for Azure Databricks

-Enterprise-grade data sharing is provided by Delta Sharing.
-It provides direct access to data in the object store secured by Unity Catalog, and Databricks Marketplace is an open forum for exchanging data products.
+Enterprise-grade data sharing with 3rd parties is provided by Delta Sharing.
+It enables direct access to data in the object store secured by Unity Catalog.